Hollywood (wrestler)

 Jeanne Marie Basone (born May 19, 1963), better known by her ring name Hollywood, is an American professional wrestler, actress, model and stuntwoman.

 Basone's memoir Hooray for Hollywood!
 The True Story of the Original GLOW Girl was released on November 30, 2024.

-Early Life
+Early life

 Basone was born in Glendale, California, but was raised in nearby Burbank, California.
-She attended John Burroughs High School and was working as a phlebotomist when GLOW advertised for a women's sports television show.
+She attended John Burroughs High School and graduated in 1981.
+She was working as a phlebotomist when GLOW advertised for a women's sports television show.

 Career

 She was selected for the women's wrestling promotion, Gorgeous Ladies of Wrestling (GLOW), in 1986 by founder David McLane.
 Basone won the United States Championship in a match against Tulsa on the 1993 pay-per-view.
 She is the only wrestler to star in both the pilot and all four seasons of the promotion.

 After the cancellation of GLOW in 1989, Basone continued to compete on the independent circuit as Hollywood.
 She appeared in several all-female wrestling promotions, including CRUSH, Beauty Slammers, Hottest Ladies of Wrestling, and NWA.